minprog/app-studio/info/10 Syllabus.md

 ## Getting help

-Your most important resource for help in learning the material in this course is your fellow students.
-Work closely with your teammates.
-Also, regularly confer with some of the other students.
-You are responsible for helping each other learn.

 ## Grades

 Other than that, you will meet with a course assistant to discuss each milestone, and that is where you'll get detailed feedback on the products you